dsyme/SampleMethStaticParamProvider/README.md

        RegEx.IsMatch<"a+b*c?">(data)

+#### A Strongly Typed Deata Frame Library

-2. A more strongly typed data frame library that lets you add/remove columns in a strongly typed functional way, like the CSV example.
+A more strongly typed data frame library that lets you add/remove columns in a strongly typed functional way, like the CSV example.

+#### Create/delete SQL tables in a strongly-typed, code-first way

-3. A modified SqlClient type provider that takes the SQL command? - see [the original proposal](http://fslang.uservoice.com/forums/245727-f-language/suggestions/6097685-allow-static-arguments-to-type-provider-methods-e)
+A modified SqlClient type provider that takes the SQL command? - see [the original proposal](http://fslang.uservoice.com/forums/245727-f-language/suggestions/6097685-allow-static-arguments-to-type-provider-methods-e)

     type SqlConnect = SomeSQlProvider<"Some ConnectionString">

     let ctxt = SqlConnect.GetDataContext()

     let sqlTable = ctxt.CreateTable<"CREATE TABLE Foo COLUMNS X, Y">()

 4. A search functionality in the DbPedia provider which reveals individual entities: